NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

   evaluation result.

-* `nix eval` has a new `--write-to` flag that allows it to write a nested attribute set of string leaves to a correspondingly directory tree.
+* `nix eval` has a new `--write-to` flag that allows it to write a nested attribute set of string leaves to a corresponding directory tree.

 * Memory improvements: many operations that add paths to the store or